YSayaovong/Min-Cost-Climbing-Stairs/README.md

-# Min-Cost-Climbing-Stairs
+# Min-Cost Climbing Stairs

-You are given an integer array cost where cost[i] is the cost of ith step on a staircase.
-Once you pay the cost, you can either climb one or two steps.
-You can either start from the step with index 0, or the step with index 1.
-Return the minimum cost to reach the top of the floor.
+This TypeScript program solves the "Min-Cost Climbing Stairs" problem.
+You are given an array where each element represents the cost of stepping on a stair.
+You can either climb one or two steps at a time, starting from index 0 or 1.
+The goal is to calculate the minimum cost to reach the top of the floor.

+### Features:
+- Dynamic programming approach.
+- Handles varying stair costs.